yohn-dezmon/lending-club-loan-pipeline/README.md

 hidden from the github repository with .gitignore.
 I was able to extract the csv and data dictionary from s3 and read them into pandas dataframes where I planned to do data validation and aggregation.
-If I were to implement a autonomous pipeline I would have used Airflow to read the data from s3 into load_processor.py every time a new file was placed into the s3 bucket.
+If I were to implement an autonomous pipeline I would have used Airflow to read the data from s3 into load_processor.py every time a new file was placed into the s3 bucket.